Stargazers-Consulting-LLC/creampie/ai/guide_docs/Python Style Guide.md

 - Separate configuration, database, and application logic into different modules
 - Never have circular imports
 - Use absolute imports for clarity

-### Import Organization
-- Group imports in the following order:
-  1. Standard library imports
-  2. Third-party imports
-  3. Local application imports
-- Separate imports with a blank line between groups
-- Remove unused imports to keep the codebase clean
-- Use direct access to settings when appropriate instead of creating local variables

 ## 3. Error Handling and Security